beegee-tokyo/WisBlock-API-ToolBox/README.md

 | :-: | :-: | :-: |
 # WisBlock-API-ToolBox
 WisBlock-API-Toolbox is an application for fast setup of WisBlock and WisDuo devices with RUI3 or WisBlock-API-V2 based firmware.
-This tool was written to have a quick access to devices to change settings without the need to use the RAKwireless WisToolBox or a serial terminal and send AT commands manually.
+This tool was written to have a quick access to devices and change settings without the need to use the RAKwireless WisToolBox or a serial terminal and send AT commands manually.
-WisBlock-API-Toolbox's functionality is less than what WisToolBox offers (e.g. no firmware device update possible from the tool) and more than a simple serial terminal (no need to type essential AT commands manually).
+isBlock-API-Toolbox's functionality is less than what WisToolBox offers (e.g. firmware update is not possible from the tool, no BLE connection) and more than a simple serial terminal (no need to type basic AT commands manually).

 ### This tool is
 <center><a href="https://xojo.com"><img src="./Resources/mwx.png" alt="Xojo"></a></center>